Zainab-Rizwan/To-do-list/README.md

 # To-do-list
-A Django application for productivity enthusiasts to create to do lists and help you get organised.
+A CRUD Django application for productivity enthusiasts to create to do lists and help you get organised.

 ## Contents of this file
 - [Running the project](#run-the-project)